 Mestel SGE 400/3 Gas Mask

 There are fewer appropriate gas masks than you might expect.
-Among the few we trust with our lives, the Mestel SGE 400/3 is the best for most people at $175 (before filters).
-It’s rated for Nuclear, Biological, and Chemical threats, while its $230 bigger brother, the CBRN-rated SGE 400/3 BB, can also handle particularly nasty threats like mustard gas.
+Among the few we trust with our lives, the Mestel SGE 400/3 is the best for most people.
+It’s rated for Nuclear, Biological, and Chemical threats, while its more expensive bigger brother, the CBRN-rated SGE 400/3 BB, can also handle particularly nasty threats like mustard gas.
 We dig deeper into CBRN vs. NBC, how to buy gas masks for sale, accessories, budget masks, and more further down the page.

 Best for gas masks: